BancoMercante/bancomercante.github.io/services.md

 permalink: /services/
 ---

-# Remmitances
+# Over the Conter

-Fiat-Crypto, Crypto-Crypto, and Crypto-Fiat Transactions.
-Facilitating large-scale currency exchanges and high volume transactions with strong compliant processes.
+Fiat-Crypto, Crypto-Crypto, and Crypto-Fiat transactions.
+Facilitating large-scale exchanges and high-volume transactions secured by strong compliant processes.

+# Remittances

+Send abroad or pay with your Crypto and Fiat with full control over timing and rates.

 # Escrow accounts